H4CK3RG0D/Discord-Webhook-Spammer/README.md

 ### If you already have created a webhook, the webhooks tab will look like this; you will need to click the `View Webhooks` button.<br>
 ![fig2](https://discordjs.guide/assets/creating-webhooks-2.24d92370.png)<br>

-### Once you are there, click on the `Create Webhook` / `New Webhook` button; this will create a webhook.
-From here, you can edit the channel, the name, and the avatar.
-Copy the link, the first part is the id, and the second is the token.
+### To create a new webhook, navigate to the desired channel and click the `Create Webhook` or `New Webhook` button.
+This will open a new window where you can customize the channel, name, and avatar of the webhook.
+Once you have made your desired changes, copy the provided link, which consists of both the webhook's unique ID and token.
 ![fig3](https://discordjs.guide/assets/creating-webhooks-3.1fddb27b.png)

-## Paste the URL in the `index.js` file in the repository.<br>
+## Paste the URL[<sup>2</sup>](#footnote2) in the `config.json` file in the repository.<br>
 ### The URL should look like this: `https://discord.com/api/webhooks/123/xyz`<br>

 # <br>Customization